aspiers/opensuse-spotify-installer/spec/README.md

 Generated packages will be under RPMS/x86_64 or RPMS/i586 directory.

-Use:
+5. Use:

 		sudo rpm -ivh --nodeps *.rpm

+or

+		sudo zypper install --no-refresh --force-resolution *.rpm

-to install it. (--nodeps is very important)
+to install it. (`--nodeps` or `--force-resolution` is very important!)

-You need these runtime dependencies:
+6. You need these runtime dependencies:

 * openSUSE: mozilla-nss, mozilla-nspr, libopenssl1_0_0
 * Fedora: nss, nspr, openssl(>= 1.0.1)